Zidane frustrated by Ronaldo's 'harsh' red card against Barca

 The four-time Ballon d'Or winner came off the bench and scored Madrid's second goal with 10 minutes remaining at Camp Nou before being booked for taking off his shirt in celebration.

-Ronaldo was then shown a second yellow card for diving after going to ground under pressure from Samuel Umtiti two minutes later, much to the frustration of Madrid head coach Zidane.
+Ronaldo was then shown a second yellow card for diving after going to ground under pressure from Samuel Umtiti two minutes later, much to the frustration of Madrid head coach Zidane, before the Portuguese compounded his troubles by shoving the referee.

 "As always, I'm not going to get involved in discussing the work of the referee," the Frenchman told reporters.